nishant696/Revenue-insights-in-hospitality-domain/README.md

 1. **property_id**: This column represents the Unique ID for each of the hotels.
 2. **property_name**: This column represents the name of each hotel.
 3. **category**: This column determines which class (Luxury, Business) a particular hotel/property belongs to.
-4. **city**: This column represents where the particular hotel/property resides in.
+4. **city**: This column represents where the particular hotel/property resides.

 ### Column Description for dim_rooms: